altayaydemir/altay-dot-wtf/data/about/about.md

 ### what I do

-living in prenzlauerberg, berlin
+living in prenzlauerberg, berlin.

-working at [klarna](https://klarna.com) as software engineer in the day-time
+working at [klarna](https://klarna.com) as software engineer in the day-time.

-reading, listening, walking, or building interfaces for [put.io](https://put.io) in the leisure-time
+reading, listening, walking, or building interfaces for [put.io](https://put.io) in the leisure-time.

 ### what I enjoy